Chiropractic Care with Acupressure

 Chiropractic Healing Benefits: This calming point balances the emotions and relieves anxiety, grief, and other emotional imbalances.

-To learn two techniques to stimulate back points that are hard to reach, here’s Back Pain Relief — Acupressure Points & Self-Healing Methods.
+To learn two techniques to stimulate back points that are hard to reach, here’s the Back Pain Relief — Acupressure Points & Self-Healing Methods.

 Heavenly Pillar (B 10)

 Location: One-half inch below the base of the skull, on the ropy muscles located one-half inch out from the spine.

 Chiropractic Healing Benefits: Relieves emotional distress, burnout, exhaustion, depression, and heaviness in the head.